dexter0201/wp-docker-ssl/README.md

 # wp-docker-dev
 Install Wordpress in Docker with SSL enabled integrated with NGINX proxy and auto-renew LetsEncrypt certificates.
+Come with WP_CLI installed.

 ----------